Khoisan revivalism: Resource competition and economic background

+Private sector and organizations

 Khoisan history and identity are revived in the private sector in a variety of ways, such as learning to speak Khoekhoegowab, a standardized Nama language, altering one's name (particularly on social media), or referring to significant persons in Khoisan history.
 A new method of (re)constructing contemporary Khoisan identities has been made possible by the resurgence of the Khoekhoegowab language.
 The rebuilding of contemporary Khoisan identities, which includes the use and development of the Khoekhoegowab language, is essential to Khoisan revivalism and is rooted in a decolonising epistemology.
 The Khoisan revivalist movement has given rise to organizations, such as the Khoi and San Active Awareness Group (KSAAG), whose members are teaching Khoekhoegowab.
 The KSAAG maintains that the Khoi and San (Bushmen) linguistic heritage should be preserved and promoted.